Georgia HOA Document Requirements: What You Need for Closing

 The "Pre-1994" Problem

-Here's something that catches out-of-state closers off guard: Georgia's Property Owners' Association Act only applies to communities created after July 1, 1994.
-Communities created before that date are governed primarily by their recorded covenants and whatever the declaration says about resale disclosures.
+This one catches out-of-state closers off guard.
+Georgia's Property Owners' Association Act only applies to communities created after July 1, 1994.
+Everything before that date?
+Governed primarily by the recorded covenants and whatever the declaration happens to say about resale disclosures.

-- •Post-1994 communities: Clear statutory obligations for disclosure.
-You can cite the statute when requesting documents.
+- •Post-1994 communities: Clear statutory obligations.
+You can point to the statute when requesting documents, and the association has to comply.

 - •Pre-1994 communities: The declaration may or may not address resale disclosures.
-If it doesn't, you're relying on the management company's willingness to cooperate.
+If it doesn't, you're basically hoping the management company feels like cooperating.

 Common Issues in Georgia Closings

 Lien priority.
-Georgia law gives HOA liens priority over most other liens except for first mortgages and taxes.
-This means unpaid assessments need to be cleared at closing.
-The estoppel letter or disclosure certificate is your tool for identifying the balance owed.
+HOA liens in Georgia take priority over most other liens except first mortgages and taxes.
+Unpaid assessments need to get cleared at closing.
+The estoppel letter or disclosure certificate tells you what's owed.

 Architectural violations.
-Some Georgia HOAs require a property inspection before approving a resale.
-If violations are found — unapproved modifications, maintenance issues — the HOA may require resolution before clearing the transfer.
-This can delay closing if it surfaces late.
+Some Georgia HOAs require a property inspection before they'll approve a resale.
+If they find violations (unapproved modifications, maintenance problems), they may demand resolution before clearing the transfer.
+This can blow up your closing timeline if nobody catches it early.

 Sub-associations.
-Large master-planned communities in Georgia (like those in Gwinnett or Forsyth counties) often have sub-associations in addition to a master association.
-Each may require separate document orders.
+Large master-planned communities in Gwinnett or Forsyth counties often have sub-associations on top of a master association.
+Each one requires its own document order.
+Two associations, two sets of fees, twice the headache.

 The Closing Attorney's Role

-Like North Carolina, Georgia requires a licensed attorney to handle real estate closings.
-This is helpful for HOA document issues because the attorney can send formal demand letters if an association is unresponsive.
+Georgia requires a licensed attorney to handle real estate closings, same as North Carolina.
+This actually helps when you're dealing with HOA document problems, because the attorney can send formal demand letters if an association goes quiet on you.

 Practical Tips